-After distributing in 2014-15 the opening surplus balance on the Council Tax Collection Fund, £2.8m, the Council Tax element of the Collection Fund ended the year £2.4m in credit.
-A surplus of £2.0m, Bradford's 85% share, is reported in the accounting statements.
+After distributing in 2015-16 the opening surplus balance on the Council Tax Collection Fund, £2.7m, the Council Tax element of the Collection Fund ended the year £3.1m in credit.
+A surplus of £2.6m, Bradford's 85% share, is reported in the accounting statements.

 The overachievement of Council tax income compared to the budgeted figure is due to a higher number of new properties being billed and a lower than forecast cost in the current year of providing Council Tax Reduction support.
-The reduction in caseloads and hence discounts granted can be attributed primarily to the upturn in the economy.